How to keep your child safe online while stuck at home during the COVID-19 outbreak

 2. Use technology to protect them

-Check that your child’s device is running the latest software and antivirus programmes, and that privacy settings are on.
+Check that your child’s device is running the latest software and antivirus programs, and that privacy settings are on.
 Keep webcams covered when not in use.
 For younger children, tools such as parental controls, including safe search, can help keep online experiences positive.

 Be cautious of free online educational resources.
 Your child should never have to provide a photo or their full name to use these resources.
 Remember to check the privacy settings to minimize data collection.
 Help your child learn to keep personal information private, especially from strangers.